Linfen: Name

 Linfen is named for the Fen River.
 Its former names include Jin, Jinzhou (晋州), and Pingyang (平阳).
 Linfen was called Pingyang in ancient times and was said to be the ancient capital of Yao in the Tang Dynasty.
 It belonged to Han in the Spring and Autumn Period, and the Qin and Han Dynasties were Hedong prefectures.
-In the third year of Jin Yongjia, Liu Yuan established his capital here.
+In the third year of Jin Yongjia during reign of the emperor Huai, Liu Yuan established his capital here.